Glossary

 Elective Share

 In a number of states, a surviving spouse of a decedent can choose to ignore the terms of the will, and file for a so-called elective share of the estate, which is defined by law.
-See Family Entitlements for details on a state-specific basis.
+See state-specific Family Entitlements.

 Estate